wp-plugins/bublaa-embeddable-forums/readme.txt

 This section describes how to install the plugin and get it working.

-1. Unzip the plugin package using 7zip or any other unpacking software.
+1. Download the bublaa plugin
-2. Navigate to '/wp-content/plugins' directory and create a new folder named 'bublaa'.
-3. Copy bublaa.php file to the folder you just created.
-4. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-5. Place '<?php init_embedded_bublaa(); ?>' into your template or use pre-made bublaatemp.php template file.
-If you choose to use bublaatemp.php file, put it to the theme folder you are using.
+3. Create a new page for your forum to display on
+4. Go to Bublaa Plugin settings on your WordPress dashboard and type in the title of the page you just created

 = After you have installed the plugin =

 1. Register to bublaa
 2. Create a new forum (or a 'bubble')
-3. Change the name of the 'bubble' in the bublaa.php plugin file.
-You can also configure other options in the same file.
+3. Change the name of the 'bubble' Bublaa Plugin settings on your WordPress dashboard.
+You can also configure other options there.

-Wordpress Admin Panel installation coming soon.

 == Frequently Asked Questions ==